Fluorescence-Tools/tttrlib/docs/single_molecule.rst

 decays, f(t), fluorescence intensity decay histograms, h(t), and to scores models against experimental decay histograms.
-The ``Decay`` class handles typical artifacts encountered in fluorescence decays such as scattered light, constant backgrounds, convolutions with the instrument response function, pile-up artifacts, and more.
+The ``Decay`` class handles typical artifacts encountered in fluorescence decays such as scattered light, constant backgrounds, convolutions with the instrument response function :cite:`oconnor_time-correlated_2012`, pile-up artifacts :cite:`coates_correction_1968`, differential non-linearity of the micro time channels :cite:`becker_advanced_2005` and more.

 Below the basic usage of the ``Decay`` class is outlined with a few application examples.
 These examples can be used as starting point for custom analysis pipelines,